argodev/argodev.github.io/_ctf-portswigger/2022-01-ps-accesscontrol.md

 toc: true
 ---

-## :material-gauge-empty: Unprotected admin functionality
+## Unprotected admin functionality

-!!! question
+> note "I am a note"
+> please work for me?

+> info "Question"
-    This lab has an unprotected admin panel.
+> This lab has an unprotected admin panel.

-    Solve the lab by deleting the user `carlos`.
+> Solve the lab by deleting the user `carlos`.

 This was pretty simple, though it took me a bit to remember that `/robots.txt` can be your friend when looking for "hidden" directory paths.
 Once I remembered this, I navigated to `/administrator-panel` (which was unprotected) and successfully deleted the user.

 ## :material-gauge-empty: Unprotected admin functionality with unpredictable URL

-!!! question
-    This lab has an unprotected admin panel.
+{% include ctfq text="This lab has an unprotected admin panel.
 It's located at an unpredictable location, but the location is disclosed somewhere in the application.

-    Solve the lab by accessing the admin panel, and using it to delete the user `carlos`.
+Solve the lab by accessing the admin panel, and using it to delete the user `carlos`." %}

 The normal guesses didn't work, so I started looking through the raw HTML within burpsuite.
 Eventually, I stumbled across this bit of JavaScript: